The following is the second in a two-part series. To read the first part, click here.

 Sunnyside Plantation suffered badly after Corbin’s death.
 None of his children took interest in the property.
 Promised improvements to the irrigation system were never completed, and the Italian immigrant laborers were beset with malaria, as a result.
 Disillusioned by the unfair treatment and illness, many simply moved on.
 Within a few years, the plantation was a wreck.
 The planned railroad, of course, was never built until others developed it years later.

-The Long Island Railroad will turn 180 years old next year.
-Since Corbin’s time at the helm, it returned once more to bankruptcy in 1949 before being taken over by the state in 1966.
-The Pennsylvania and Reading Railroad, which came to symbolize the speculative bubble that caused the 1893 financial panic, continued its up-and-down history until 1976, when the last of its rail assets, known then as the Reading Railroad, were sold to Conrail.
-It lives on as a space on Monopoly boards, and its shell corporation has been reborn as a movie theater chain.
+Since Corbin’s time at the helm of the Long Island Railroad, it returned once more to bankruptcy in 1949.
+Then the state took it over in 1966.
+The Pennsylvania and Reading Railroad, which came to symbolize the speculative bubble that caused the 1893 financial panic, continued its up-and-down history until 1976.
+Then the last of its rail assets, known then as the Reading Railroad, were sold to Conrail.
+It lives on as a space on Monopoly boards, and its shell corporation went through a rebirth as a movie theater chain.